Rhode Island

 Available: HERE

-The Rhode Island Department of Education has incorporated into its school construction regulations a requirement that new construction and renovation projects that cost $500,000 or more and that seek state funding must “comply with all requirements set forth in the most recent Northeast Collaborative for High Performance Schools Protocol (Northeast-CHPS), so that approved projects provide high quality learning environments, conserve natural resources, consume less energy, are easier to maintain, and provide an enhanced school facility.”
-(RIDE Section 1.04-1) The Northeast-CHPS guidance document is based on the original California CHPS, but is tailored “to the climate zones and school construction needs of the states in the Northeast....”
+The Rhode Island Department of Education has incorporated into its school construction regulations a requirement that new construction and renovation projects that cost $500,000 or more and that seek state funding must comply with the Northeast Collaborative for High Performance Schools Protocol (NE-CHPS).
+The Northeast-CHPS document is based on the original California CHPS, but is tailored to the climate zones and school construction needs of the states in the Northeast.

-In 2009, the Rhode Island legislature enacted a law (R.I.
-Statutes §37-24-4) requiring major facility projects of state agencies and public school districts to meet green building standards.
+A Rhode Island state law (R.I.
+Statutes §37-24-4) requires major facility projects of state agencies and public school districts to meet green building standards.
 Under the law, school district projects must meet either the LEED Certified or Northeast-CHPS standard.
-According to state officials, the Department of Education continues to implement its regulation requiring schools that receive state funding to comply with Northeast-CHPS.